What is supplier diversity?

 The University encourages qualified businesses to contact OMWBE for more information about their certification process.

-A: Yes.
+Yes.
 The University receives significant funding from federal agencies for research.
-Federal law requires the University to submit a small business subcontracting plan when a federal contract exceeds $650,000 to ensure that small business enterprises have an equitable opportunity to compete for subcontracts.
+Federal law requires the University to submit a small business subcontracting plan when a federal contract exceeds $700,000 to ensure that small business enterprises have an equitable opportunity to compete for subcontracts.

 No. Washington State Law does not permit the University to show preference or discriminate in the awarding of contracts based on the ethnicity or gender of business owners.
-While the University may not establish set-asides or mandatory goals for the use of minority and women-owned business, the University maintains a commitment to providing maximum practicable opportunity to participate in any and all procurement and contracting by the University.
+While the University may not establish set-asides or mandatory goals for the use of minority and women-owned business, the UW maintains a commitment to providing maximum practicable opportunity to participate in any and all procurement and contracting.

-The Business Diversity Program is supported by a campus-wide Advisory Board.
+The Business Diversity Program (BDP) is supported by a campus-wide Advisory Board.
 This committee is an internal group of UW leaders, representing several different UW Departments and Schools/Colleges who:

 Yes.
-The University hosts an annual Business Diversity Supplier Fair which is an opportunity to promote small-, minority-, and/or women-owned businesses to UW personnel.
+The University hosts an annual Business Diversity Supplier Fair which is an opportunity to promote small, minority, and/or women-owned businesses to UW personnel.
 The Business Diversity Program staff also regularly participates in a variety of small business forums and trade shows including the Regional Contracting Forum, Alliance NW, and Northwest Minority Supplier Development Council's MBE Showcase.